wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 **M:**&ensp;It is there, but it does not matter.
 Whatever state I am in, I see it as a state of mind to be accepted as it is.

 **Q:**&ensp;Pain is pain.
-You experience it all the same.
+You experiënce it all the same.

-**M:**&ensp;He who experiences the body experiences its pains and pleasures.
-I am neither the body, nor the experiencer of the body.
+**M:**&ensp;He who experiënces the body experiënces its pains and pleasures.
+I am neither the body, nor the experiëncer of the body.

 **Q:**&ensp;Let us say you are twenty-five years old.
 Your marriage is arranged and performed and the household duties crowd upon you.
 How would you